 With car insurance premiums up 16% a year, this service is more valuable than ever.

 Whatever the giveaway or jingle, delivering on the core promise to consumers has to be front and centre.
-And given that promise is to cut through noise, it has to be transparent and truthful.
+And given that promise is to cut through noise, the marketing claims message has to be transparent and truthful.

 That’s why all brands should sit up and take notice of the Advertising Standards Authority’s ruling on Confused last week.
 The regulator banned a series of adverts, including a TV segment with James Corden, because of claims that the PCW was Number 1 for car savings.